deepforce/Info-442-Global-Souvenir-Guidebook/Prioritizing Software Qualities.md

 #### Usefullness
-The main purpose of this application is to solve the problem for users - to provide a single source from the survenir selection .
+The main purpose of this application is to solve the problem for users - to provide a single source from the sourvenir selection .
 Thus, t

 #### Consistency